Today’s destination: Mount Pisgah. Overall, the day was great, but tough. Where to begin …

-At one point we had a road walk and were excited to make up some time.
-NOT.
+At one point, we had a road walk and were excited because we figured we could make up some time.
+WRONG!
 The road went uphill for a mile.
 Between the strenuous terrain and the humidity (more than the heat), it was a very tiring day.
 But a good one.

 Unfortunately, the end wasn’t so great.
 Without getting into too many details, we needed to pick up one car from our starting point and drop the other for tomorrow.
 Because of the terrain, we finished late and it was dark by the time we were driving to drop one car for tomorrow.

 The map indicated a parking lot by some railroad tracks, but there wasn’t a traditional parking lot.
 We knew from speaking with some people today that some of the “parking” spaces marked on the maps are simply places where you can pull over on the side of the road and park.
 But since we are driving a rental car and Parks’ car – not our own – we didn’t feel good leaving one car by these railroad tracks in the dark without being sure it was legal.
 So we ended up driving both cars back to our hotel, which was only 15 minutes away.

 Except I missed our exit, so we ended up going way out of our way.
 Sigh.
 Oh, and I discovered I lost my hiking umbrella today, which was a gift from my kids.
 And it’s supposed to rain tomorrow. 🙁